 Overtime Hours and Overtime Pay

-What are Alberta’s hours of work rules?
+What are Saskatchewan’s hours of work rules?

-Overtime Pay and Entitlement
+Calculating Overtime Pay and Entitlements

 Overtime pay is at least 1.5 times your employee’s regular wage rate for all overtime hours worked.
 However, some exceptions exist for certain industries and professions.
 Ask Employer Line if you’re unsure about paying your employees or calculating overtime pay.